lacerdamj/lacerdamj.github.io/_pages/about.md

 Recent News
 ======

+- **September 2025** - Our paper [A Review of Wave Energy Converters for Stabilisation and Power Output Optimisation of Floating Offshore Wind Platforms](https://doi.org/10.36688/ewtec-2025-1216), was presented in the 16th European Wave and Tidal Energy Conference.

 - **August 2025** - Our paper [A New Convex Approach for Grid-Supporting Inverter Control Based on DLMIs](https://doi.org/10.1109/TII.2025.3598523), was accepted in the IEEE Transactions on Industrial Informatics journal, and it is already online!

 - **July 2025** - Our paper [Distributed leader-following formation of discrete-time multi-agent LPV systems](http://doi.org/10.1002/rnc.70091), was accepted for publication in the International Journal of Robust and Nonlinear Control!